 In this paper we presented a framework where different sensor modalities can be integrated to build a multimodal tracking system.
-We implemented this framework for people tracking algorithms by processing laser range measurements and camera images.
-The individual tracking algorithms for the different sensors as well as the fusion module use particle filters and provide real-time capabilities.
+We implemented this framework for people tracking algorithms processing laser range measurements and camera images.
+The individual tracking algorithms for the different sensors as well as the fusion module use particle filters.
 Due to the modular design other filter algorithms can be used.
-With some preliminary experiments we showed that the robustness of the tracking can be increased when camera- and laser-based tracking is combined.
+With some preliminary experiments we showed that the robustness of the tracking can be increased when cameraand laser-based tracking is combined.

-As an example application we presented a new approach to generalize observed trajectories to motion patterns using a SOM in order to predict future trajectories.
-We tested our algorithm with more than 30 trajectories collected during a two-hour observation session and showed that our prediction technique achieves convenient trajectory predictions.
+Further we presented a new approach to generalize observed trajectories to motion patterns using a self organizing map in order to predict future trajectories.
+We tested our generalization algorithm with more than 40 trajectories collected during an two hours observation session.